deepakachu5114/tensor-manipulation-from-scratch/README.md

 ![comparison between custom and original implementations](./assets/comparison_plot.png)

 Although the custom implementation is not as fast as the original one, it performs competitively for all use cases and handles all edge cases.

+# AI usage acknowledgement
+Grok 3 and Gemini 2.5 were used for extensive test case generation, documentation and debugging.
+All AI generated content was reviewed and modified by me to ensure good practices, correctness and clarity.